Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions

 \begin{linenomath} \end{linenomath}

-Achieving such an accuracy was a real breakthrough and was even below the technical requirements for the future LISA mission.
-However, there is significant attenuation of the long-wavelength components of the gravity signal with altitude, forcing gravimetry missions to be in low Earth orbits, e.g., at altitudes \qty{<500}{\km} where non-gravitational forces are considerable.
-In an Earth orbit, it is not expected to reach a similar performance as demonstrated in LPF.
+Achieving such an accuracy was a real breakthrough and was even below the technical requirements of the future LISA mission.
+However, there is significant attenuation of the long-wavelength components of the gravity signal with altitude, forcing gravimetry missions to be in low Earth orbits, e.g., at altitudes \qty{<500}{\km} where non-gravitational forces are substantial.
+In a low Earth orbit, it is not expected to reach a similar performance as demonstrated in LPF.

-\citet[][]{Alvarez2022} proposed the Simplified Gravitational Reference Sensor (SGRS): an advanced EA without optical TM position readout to be used in a drag-free mode in low Earth orbits at \qty{350}{\km} altitude (Fig.~\ref{ASD_general_comparison}, yellow curve) and in non-drag free mode at an altitude of \qty{500}{\km} (purple curve).
-The ASD of the mentioned ACC concept including the contribution of the capacitive sensing dominating at high frequency domain \citep[c.f.
-Fig. 13 of][]{Alvarez2022} for drag-free regime at \qty{350}{\km} altitude is
+\citet[][]{Alvarez2022} proposed the Simplified Gravitational Reference Sensor (SGRS): an advanced EA without optical TM position readout to be used in a drag-free mode in low Earth orbits at \qty{350}{\km} altitude (Fig.~\ref{ASD_general_comparison}, purple curve) and in non-drag free mode at an altitude of \qty{500}{\km} (green curve).
+The ASD of the mentioned ACC concept, which includes the contribution of the capacitive sensing dominating at the high frequency domain \citep[c.f.
+Fig.~13 of][]{Alvarez2022}, for a drag-free regime at \qty{350}{\km} altitude, is

 \begin{linenomath} \end{linenomath}